termicoder/termicoder/README.md

 4. Python2/3

 ## Usage
-Only basic usage highlighted here,
+Only highlighting commands here,

+For a sample we reccommend going through [sample run](documentation/samplerun.md)
+which contains the details

 for details of a particular command use:

 ```